Master of Public Administration

 I'm on the fence about going back to school.
 How can I decide if this program and/or the timing is right for me?

 It can be hard to commit to investing the time and money to a graduate program knowing that it will be a significant focus in your life for the next few years.
-Coming to an information session can give you more details to help you determine if the program is a good fit.
+Contact the Topeka MPA advisor, Noel Rasor, at firstname.lastname@example.org to learn more about the program and how it can support your goals and work with your other commitments.
 We'd also encourage you to look into our Emerging Leaders Academy and Certified Public Manager program.
 Each of these professional development programs are designed around some of the principles and practices that are emphasized in the MPA.
 Participating in ELA or CPM can help you decide whether the MPA would be a good fit and whether this is the right time to pursue it.

 What educational background is necessary to be considered for admission to the MPA?